AltcoinCoop/vcoin-project.github.io/organisation/teal/detail/index.md

 ### Expanse Development Core
 ”The Expanse Development Core is composed of the project's founders and core developers.
 Knowledgeable, talented individuals with  diverse technical experience related to blockchain technology.”

-*People are invited to join in the beta effort to test the system and the launch effort to secure the blockchain but are excluded from ‘founder’ status.*
+*People are invited to join in the beta effort to test the system and in the launch effort to secure the blockchain but are excluded from ‘founder’ status.*

 ### Expanse Community Collective
 “The Expanse Community Collective is the soul of the project: the people that use it.
 It is made of the current active expanse token holders.
 Every one whole expanse counts as a voting share.
 Holdings less than 1 Exp do not apply.”